opengovsg/ts-template/guides/DEPLOYING.md

 to either test `develop` or their own feature branches as needed.

 Deploys to `production` would involve merging by PR only.

+## Monitoring and Backups

+Refer to the OGP Monitoring Guide and OGP Backup Guide to set up the necessary monitoring and backup infrastructure